givemepower8/Phaser3Practices/docs/COC.md

 ### Level 4 Bowler

-If the base is too crowded or the the defensing is very centered, bowler can deal massive damages to close buildings.
+If your opponent's base is too crowded or the the defensing is very centered, bowler can deal massive damages to close buildings as the stone deals damages on the line.
+Witch and a couple of giants are great companions for bowler.

 Bowler and Witch (BoWitch) without wall wrecker